antlr/antlr5/README.md

 **ANTLR** (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 It's widely used to build languages, tools, and frameworks.
 From a grammar, ANTLR generates a parser that can build parse trees and also generates a listener interface (or visitor) that makes it easy to respond to the recognition of phrases of interest.

+_This is a new version of ANTLR, in an early development stage_. _If you are looking for a production ready version look into [ANTLR v4](https://github.com/antlr/antlr4)_.

 **Dev branch build status**

 [![MacOSX, Windows, Linux](https://github.com/antlr/antlr5/actions/workflows/hosted.yml/badge.svg)](https://github.com/antlr/antlr5/actions/workflows/hosted.yml) (github actions)